 After my first few sips of the Dragon’s Tears, I changed my tune.
 It was a beautiful, floral, and delicate blend – one that should be enjoyed on its own – but it was overpowered by food that we ate.
 Besides, it’s more fun in an atmosphere of scones and tea cosies to be able to stir in cream and sugar as you chat with your companions.

 Another nice touch was the mismatched china that Secret Garden employs to serve tea and lumps of sugar in.
-Someone in our group mentioned that the cups are often donated by regulars.
+Someone in our group mentioned that the cups are often donated by regulars, these tea meetings are perfect for outdoor fireplaces get together summer nights.

 Thanks to Emme’s Easter salute in the form of bunny ears, bunny slippers, and pom-pom tail, our table was treated to a complimentary take-home pouch of Secret Garden’s Spring Blend.
 As it turns out, the owner also dresses up for Easter and the day’s staff felt like she would have wanted to reward a person with similar fashion sensibilities.
 Good call, Emme!